EVO ICL™ Surgery

 Is EVO ICL safe?

 EVO ICL is FDA-approved and is considered to be both safe and highly effective.
-The best way to ensure optimal vision correction surgery results is to work with an experienced ophthalmologist.
+The best way to ensure optimal vision correction surgery results is to work with an experienced ophthalmologist like Dr. Matthew Chang.

 Is the EVO ICL lens permanent?

 EVO ICL is designed to provide permanent vision correction in patients who have myopia (nearsightedness) with or without astigmatism.
-However, one benefit of EVO ICL is that it can be removed if a patient’s needs change, which offers our patients flexibility for the future.
+However, one benefit of EVO ICL is that it can be removed if a patient’s needs change, which offers our patients the only reversible surgical option to correct their vision and the flexibility for their future.

 It is important to note that, while EVO ICL can correct a patient’s current vision, it can not prevent changes to the eye that are a part of the natural aging process.
-Patients may still require reading glasses to help with age-related near vision loss, or presbyopia, which begins to affect everyone in their 40’s.
+Patients may still require reading glasses to help with age-related near vision loss called presbyopia, which begins to affect everyone in their 40’s.

 1 Martínez-Plaza E, López-Miguel A, López-de la Rosa A, et al. Effect of the EVO+ Visian Phakic Implantable Collamer Lens on Visual Performance and Quality of Vision and Life, Am J Ophthalmol 2021;226:117-125.
 Available: https://pubmed.ncbi.nlm.nih.gov/33577790/.
 Accessed September 6, 2023.